 Williamsburg

 The streets of Williamsburg are never dull.
-Big thoroughfares such as Bedford, Lorimer, and Graham are always bustling with shoppers and diners, and the quieter, tree-lined side streets are often punctuated by long-time local residents sitting out on their stoops, playing cards.
+Major thoroughfares like Bedford, Lorimer, and Graham are brimming with shoppers and diners, while the quieter, tree-lined side streets are punctuated by long-time locals sitting out on their stoops, playing cards.

-Williamsburg is Brooklyn’s booming epicenter with a well-deserved and worldwide reputation for being an influential hub thanks to a thriving cultural scene.
-Here you will find eye-catching new construction, brownstones, and prewars sitting next to historic buildings on streets dotted with restaurants, art spaces, boutiques, and more.
-With a Manhattan-facing waterfront (hello Domino Park!) and its large weekend markets (we’re talking about you, Smorgasburg, and Artists & Fleas), the neighborhood is ideal for strolling and people watching.
-Another fringe benefit is Williamsburg’s proximity to Manhattan via the G, L, M, and N subway lines.
+Williamsburg is Brooklyn’s booming epicenter with a well-deserved worldwide reputation as an influential hub, thanks to a thriving cultural scene.
+Here you’ll find eye-catching new construction, brownstones, prewars, and historic buildings on streets dotted with restaurants, art spaces, boutiques, and more.
+With a Manhattan-facing waterfront (hello, Domino Park!) and weekend markets (we’re talking about you, Smorgasburg and Artists & Fleas), the neighborhood is ideal for strolling and people-watching.
+Another fringe benefit is Williamsburg’s proximity to Manhattan and other parts of Brooklyn and Queens via the L, G, J, and M subway lines.

 The Mood

-Williamsburg is a stimulating playground offering activities for every interest, from beer-to-go at Brooklyn Brewery to glassblowing classes at Brooklyn Glass.
+Williamsburg is a stimulating playground offering activities for every interest, from beers at Brooklyn Brewery to glassblowing classes at Brooklyn Glass.

 Heart of the Neighborhood